MAltizer96/Tower_Defence_Framwork/README.md

 Enemy – Base class for all enemy types

-Enemies are designed to be data-driven, allowing new enemy types to be created by adjusting stats or extending the base class.
+Enemies are designed to be data driven, allowing new enemy types to be created by adjusting stats or extending the base class.

 3. Turret System